 1. Don’t listen to Megan and Harry—titles are important.
 Create a compelling title is critical for search engine traction.
-Your title tag will be what’s most visible on search engines, and it needs to incorporate your primary keyword.
+Your title tag will be what’s most visible on a given search engine results page (SERP), and it needs to incorporate your primary keyword.

 2. Slugs are gross, except in URLs.
 What the heck do slugs have to do with SEO?
 Consider the URL “seo.co/digital-marking-trends.”
 The slug is the end part that says “digital-marketing-trends” and must feature your primary keyword.
 Your URL should be also short and straightforward because long URLs get cut off in the SERPs.
 Also, stay away from using numbers and dates in your URLs because they’re hard to change if you want to update your content in the future.